Celastrus paniculatus – Nutritional Value, Health Benefits

 2. Memory loss & Dementia

 Intellect tree is one of the best memory booster herb, which improves recall powder and retention span.
 Generally, it is used as brain tonic for increasing memory.
 Seeds and oil both are effective in forgetfulness and memory disorders.
-Intellect tree should be used in dosage of 5 to 15 drops in milk.
+Intellect tree should be used in of 5 to 15 drops in milk.
 Seeds can be taken in powdered form in dosage of 1 gram with milk.

 According to research study, it increases glutathione and catalase levels and decreases malondialdehyde in the brain, which might be responsible for its antioxidant, neuro-protective and cognitive-enhancing actions.